 Games Workshop wasn't involved this time, so proprietary elements have been replaced.
 The one-eyed fimir are now fishpeople called abominations, Chaos warriors are Dread warriors, and so on.
 The art style has changed as well, gone cartoony, which looks to me more like Warcraft's breakfast-cereal mascot version of Warhammer.

 The rules are the same as in the 1990 US edition.
 I was expecting tweaks and modernizations, even if presented as optional rules—set movement points for players rather than rolling dice, for instance.
-Instead, though it's no longer the kind of game you'll find shelved next to Monopoly in a supermarket toy aisle, HeroQuest remains aimed at an audience coming from games like it, that are about having an excuse to roll dice and chat rather than thinky, tactical things.
+Instead, though it's no longer the kind of game you'll find shelved next to Monopoly in a supermarket toy aisle, HeroQuest remains aimed at an audience coming from games like it, games that are about having an excuse to roll dice and chat rather than thinky, tactical things.

 Players who grew up with the UK rules may be surprised by the American differences.
-(If you're not sure which version you had, the evil wizard was called Zargon in the US rules, Morcar if you had the UK rules like we did in Australia.)
+(If you're not sure which version you had, the evil wizard was called Zargon in the US, Morcar if you had the UK rules like we did in Australia.)
 Changes include enemies routinely having multiple body points, maps having more monsters and traps, the evil wizard getting a deck of spells, and the equipment being slightly different.
 These differences add up, and it becomes less of a competitive game where players work at cross-purposes to get the best treasure and more of a desperate co-op experience where splitting the party means doom.
 This became obvious when I played a solo game using the companion app.

 My regular gaming group recently played Forgotten Waters, a board game where everyone's a crewmate on a pirate ship.
 Its companion app narrated our adventures via one player's phone, reading out story and asking us to make choices as we fought krakens and sailed through storms.
 It was a blast.
 But while the new version of Heroquest also has an app, unlike Forgotten Waters, or the XCOM board game, or several other board games that make you visit the app store during setup, it's not essential.
 I didn't even realize it existed until after I'd opened the box and cooed at each little piece of dungeon furniture.

 The app sits in for the evil wizard, meaning nobody in the group has to play the bad guy.
 You tell it where the players move and it tells you where to put objects and monsters.
 If you cast spells on monsters it determines the outcome (it's also pretty strict about line-of-sight).
-It tells you where to move monsters on Zargon's turn rolls dice for their attacks, though you have to roll the hero's dice on the board—it's not a replacement for everything.
+It tells you where to move monsters on Zargon's turn and rolls dice for their attacks, though you have to roll the hero's dice on the board—it's not a replacement for everything.

 I played HeroQuest by myself for hours when I was a kid, but it's a lot easier with an app keeping track of things.
 I thought I'd encountered a bug because a skeleton didn't attack, then remembered I cast a tempest spell on it the previous turn.
 The app also made me realize I've been carrying around an incorrect understanding of the movement rules for 30 years.
 Turns out, you can walk right through furniture.
 I went back to the original rulebook and there's not a single word about having to go around objects.
 [Update: There's a toggle for this in the settings, labeled "Intangible furniture".]